guidoism/escape/inspiration/jonesforth.md

 # INPUT AND OUTPUT

-These are our first really meaty/complicated FORTH primitives.
-I have chosen to write them in assembler, but surprisingly in "real" FORTH implementations these are often written in terms of more fundamental FORTH primitives.
+These are our first really meaty/complicated Forth primitives.
+I have chosen to write them in assembler, but surprisingly in "real" Forth implementations these are often written in terms of more fundamental Forth primitives.
 I chose to avoid that because I think that just obscures the implementation.
 After all, you may not understand assembler but you can just think of it as an opaque block of code that does what it says.

 Let's discuss input first.

-The FORTH word `KEY` reads the next byte from stdin (and pushes it on the parameter stack).
+The Forth word `KEY` reads the next byte from stdin (and pushes it on the parameter stack).
 So if KEY is called and someone hits the space key, then the number 32 (ASCII code of space) is pushed on the stack.

-In FORTH there is no distinction between reading code and reading input.
+In Forth there is no distinction between reading code and reading input.
 We might be reading and compiling code, we might be reading words to execute, we might be asking for the user to type their name -- ultimately it all comes in through KEY.